starsbane/AstroRoutines/README.md

     printf("era = %c %d %d %d %d\n", sign, era[0], era[1], era[2], era[3]);
 }
 ```
-Now you wrote when using this library:
+Now you write C# code like below when using this library:
 ```c#
 using System;
 using AstroRoutines;